How Essex County Council is changing the delivery of adult social care support

 Although this system worked efficiently and well, it was never going to meet the requirements of the Care Act – with its emphasis on wellbeing, prevention and independence.
 Likewise, with the financial pressures on all local authorities we could no longer afford to continue as before.

 As a result, by reclaiming social work, Essex is adopting a simple and different approach.
-Having created a number of innovation sites, and coached staff in the art of having three different conversations, evidence is emerging to show that this is the way forward.
+Having created several innovation sites, and coached staff in the art of having three different conversations, evidence is emerging to show that this is the way forward.

 The conversations are: